Note5 May 2026 · Updated 6 June 2026 · London · Opening · By

-The Whippet EC2: Why This Could Be One of London's Most Interesting Beer Openings of 2026
+The Whippet: Why This Could Be One of London's Most Interesting Beer Openings of 2026

 London does not lack new openings.
 It lacks new openings that feel like they already understand the drinker.

-The Whippet EC2, due to open in mid-May just outside Liverpool Street Station, looks like one of those rare places that might.
+The Whippet, due to open in mid-May just outside Liverpool Street Station, looks like one of those rare places that might.

 On paper, it is already interesting enough.
 This is the new venue from Bloomsbury Leisure Group, the team behind the Euston Tap — one of the most important specialist beer bars in modern London.
-The soft launch is set for 12 May 2026 from 3:00pm, with a full opening shortly after.
+The soft launch is set for 14 May 2026 from around 4pm, with a full opening shortly after.
 The group already runs a handful of specialist rooms across London, Manchester and Bristol, which makes EC2 a next move rather than a one-off.

 The name matters too.
 The original Holborn Whippet, which closed in 2020, built a loyal following of its own and left enough of an impression that this new opening does not feel like a name pulled from thin air.
 EC2 is not just a launch.
 It feels more like the return of a line that was cut short.
 For people who remember the Holborn site properly, that gives this opening a little more emotional charge than the average new-bar announcement.